FilipeLima/GettingAndCleaningDataJohnsHopkins/README.md

   - Create a function `change_name` to put the names of the activities using its correspondent numbers.
 - Create the dataframe `mean_sd_Dataset` using the variables `Subject`, `Activity` and all the other variables that have either *Mean* or *Standard* in its name.
 - Create the dataframe `averageDataset` using the mean of all the variables from `mean_sd_Dataset` but the first two (Subject and Activity).
 The function `aggregate` was used to do that.
+- A last filter in the names of the variables.
 - Finally, using `write_table`, save the `averageDataset` in *./output/finalproject.txt*.